Five ETF Strategies For A Sideways Market

 This ETF seeks to deliver daily inverse exposure to an index comprised of short-term VIX futures contracts.
 The VIX, a widely-watched measure of anticipated equity market volatility, isn’t an investable asset.
-But innovations in financial markets in recent years have given investors options to access the “fear market” through exchange-traded futures contracts.
+But innovations in financial markets have given investors options to access the “fear market” through exchange-traded futures contracts.

 While most VIX ETPs offer long exposure to various indexes, XIV is designed to deliver short exposure.
 And as a result of both moderate volatility and the structural nuances of the VIX market, this fund has consistently delivered huge gains during its relatively short history [see Inverse VIX ETN: Free Money?].

 If equity markets are flat for an extended period of time, there is a high likelihood that the VIX stays flat as well, as this “fear index” generally exhibits a strong negative correlation to equity markets.
 But a flat VIX doesn’t necessarily mean translate into flat performance for XIV; the performance of this ETN depends not on the movement in the spot VIX, but on the performance of an index comprised of VIX futures.
 Because that market is often in steep contango, most VIX benchmarks tend to lag far behind the spot VIX.
 XIV allows investors to play the role of the house, exploiting the structural phenomenons that often cause abysmal performances from the ETPs in the Volatility ETFdb Category.

 XIV will thrive when the VIX plummets.
 But because this ETN has the winds of contango firmly at its back, it is also likely to perform quite well when markets move sideways–as long as VIX futures markets remain contangoed.